-Day in, day out, Gunning's These include the parish pastoral Trish Hallam tackles whatever council, Gunning Show Society she sees that needs to be done. of which she is treasurer, Art Show committee, local health service, primary school and St Vincent De Paul Society in Yass.
+Day in, day out, Gunning's These include the parish pastoral Trish Hallam tackles whatever council, Gunning Show Society Show committee, local health service, primary school and St Vincent De Paul Society in Yass.

 Over a number of years she has helped with the printing of the local town newsletter.